Trans-Canada Air Lines Flight 9: Aircraft and crews

 The Canadian built C-4 North Star, a V-12 engine derivative of the Douglas DC-4, carried manufacturer's serial number 150 and had its preliminary test flight on June 16, 1949.
 Canadian Pacific Airlines took delivery of the propliner on July 11, 1949 where it was named Empress of Hong Kong, registered CF-CPP and issued fleet number 404.
 Trans-Canada Air Lines purchased it on January 2, 1952, assigned it fleet number 223 and re-registered it CF-TFW.
 It was crewed by Captain Ian H. Bell, who had 14 years of experience flying for Trans Canada Airlines.
 Bell was considered a very cautious pilot and had commanded Flight 9 many times.
 Douglas W. Guthrie was the first officer.

 The RCAF Harvard Mk.
 II, a variant of the North American T-6 Texan, was a World War II era military trainer numbered 3309.
-It was piloted by Acting Pilot Officer Thomas Andrew Thorrat, 22 years old from Kirkaldy Fife, Scotland, a student pilot with 170 total flying hours logged.
+It was piloted by Acting Pilot Officer Thomas Andrew Thorrat, 22 years old from Kirkcaldy, Fife, Scotland, a student pilot with 170 total flying hours logged.